finmavis/finmavis.dev/src/blog-post/server-side-rendering-react-with-razzle/index.md

       options: {
         // This path options is required for PurgeCSS to analyzed all of our content
         path: path.resolve(__dirname, 'src/**/*'),
-      }
-    }
+      },
+    },
   ],
-  modify: modify: (config, { dev, target }) => {},
+  modify: (config, { dev, target }) => {},
-}
+};
 ```

 Now let's build again for Production and inspect it.

 ![CSS after PurgeCSS](/images/network-tab-after-purgecss.png)

 Now, pay attention again on our `vendors` css file.
 It only **3.9kb**!
 Holy molly cow, it reduce **97%** the size from original size.
-Wowww that's amazing right? now our css bundle is not bloated with unused code, also we help our user to download as small as possible file which will saving their data plan (less download, less data plan being used) when they visit out site (even tho they didn't know that).
+Wowww that's amazing!
+Now our css bundle is not bloated with unused code, also we help our user to download as small as possible file which will saving their data plan (less download, less data plan being used) when they visit out site (even tho they didn't know that).

 ## Compression

 Here come the last part, why should we compress all our assets ?
 Here's why, quoted from [web.dev](https://web.dev/reduce-network-payloads-using-text-compression/).

 > Compressing files can significantly improve the performance of a webpage.

+Why ?
+Because with compression, all of our assets file size will be much smaller!
+Remember that we have to send to user as small as possible.

 Before adding compression to our project.
 Let's check how our project size overall.